-The one-semester Doctor of Medical Science program is for the physician assistant who has, in the past two years, graduated from the Pacific University School of Physician Assistant Studies (starting with the Class of 2019).
-The one-semester program adds one semester to students' 27 months of PA education.
+The one-semester Doctor of Medical Science program is for the physician assistant who graduated from the Pacific University School of Physician Assistant Studies or the OHSU Physician Assistant program within the past two years.
+The program adds one semester after completion of PA education.
+Physician Assistant graduates who are applying to the one-semester program do not need to be currently working.

-The Doctor of Medical Science degrees will be delivered in an online manner (100% online).
-The curriculum will be presented primarily asynchronously with limited synchronous instruction on the Moodle® learning management system.
+The Doctor of Medical Science degree will be delivered in an online manner (100% online).
+The curriculum will be presented primarily asynchronously on the Moodle® learning management system.
 Synchronous sessions will facilitate collaborative learning and discussion of content.
-Students will participate in nine credits each semester (12 credits for the one-semester program).
+Students will participate in 12 credits for the one semester.

 The DMSc program is accredited as part of Pacific University’s institutional accreditation by the Northwest Commission on Colleges and Universities (NWCCU), and subject to review by Pacific University’s Graduate Council.